 And, as a busy parent, you’ll be happy to know that the muffins are SO EASY!
 You put all the ingredients in a blender or food processor, which breaks down the banana and oats, pour into muffin liners, and bake.
 That’s it.

 I made 2 batches before we left for vacation and keep them in the freezer.
 Heat up/thaw 1 or 2 whenever you need them!

 Baby Stuff We Love

-By popular request, here are 10 baby items that we love.
-This list doesn’t include basics like crib, bottles, stroller, car seat, etc. They’re just some extras that (1) made life easier and (2) Noelle enjoys too!
+By popular request, here are some baby items that we love.
+This list doesn’t include basics like crib, bottles, stroller, car seat, etc. Rather, these are all some extras that (1) made life easier and (2) our daughter enjoys too!

 - Wubbanub pacifier – LOVES IT!
 The soft giraffe sits flat on her chest, so it wasn’t prone to toppling over when she was really young.

 - Flappy the Elephant – Such a sweet toy that swings and flaps its ears.
 Our friends had it and Noelle enjoyed playing with it while we visited, so I bought her one.
 It’s still her favorite toy, after her stacking cups of course…

 - Stacking Cups – Her favorite and so inexpensive!
 Brightly colored, numbered, and easy for babies to grip.
 I stack them up and she loves knocking them down.
 She’s playing with them as I type this!
 Clapping them together because she loves the sound.

 - Portable Playpen – Before she began crawling all over, Noelle spent most of her time rolling around and playing in here.
 It’s pretty roomy and fits lots of toys– and parents, too!
 Even though it’s big, it folds up easily and is convenient to bring anywhere.
 We even brought it on vacation.
 Now that she can pull herself up, she holds on and takes sideway steps around the interior.
 She loves it!